elaine-zhangg/elaine/README.md

+# Welcome
-# Welcome, this is a place where I store the projects I have done for classes I have taken
+//this is a place where I store previous projects that I have done
 ####